Bitfab-io/documentation/e3d_lite6_clogging_maintenance_guide.md

 * Plastic flow coming out of the noozle decreases.
 * More force is needed to push the filament through the nozzle.

-Parts printed with a clogged hotend show signs of insufficient plastic flow: weakness, surfaces with small voids, incomplete or weak support, incomplete or weak infill...
+Parts printed with a clogged hotend show signs of insufficient plastic flow: weakness, surfaces with small voids, incomplete or weak support, incomplete or weak infill, falling top layers...
 The flow decreases as the layers grow and sometimes the hotend may be completedly blocked before the print is finished.

 [images of printed parts]

+### Free flow hotend test

+If the clog is already severe, it can be detected by extruding a given length of filament from the extruder.
+When the hotend is clogged:

+* The extruded filament will be thinner than normal
+* Extruder motor may lose steps

+Results from the free flow test will be apparent only when the hotend is already severly clogged.

 ## Other causes extrusion jams